fetlab/website/content/722/summaries.md

 Template: 722

 Each week, a number of readings will be assigned.
-You must read _all_ of the papers, as well as the book chapter, and submit reading summaries each week.
-Reading summaries will be submitted as a Post via Slack.
+You must read _all_ of the papers, as well as the book chapters, and submit reading summaries each week.
+Summaries are due every Tuesday at 1:59 pm, and should summarize all of the papers you read since the last time you turned in summaries; that is, paper readings due the preceding Thursday and the Tuesday that summaries are due.

+Reading summaries should be submitted as a Post via Slack.
-The summary for each paper and book chapter should consist of answers to the following questions:
+The summary for each paper should consist of answers to the following questions:

 1. What research problems were the authors investigating?
 2. How did the authors attempt to answer these questions?
 Did they succeed?
 3. What follow-on possibilities do you see?

+If a given book chapter doesn't fit well with the above questions, the summary for that chapter can alternately consist of answers to the following questions:

+1. What were the main points being made in the chapter?
+2. How were those points made?
+3. Do you agree with the points?
+How can you expand on or apply them?

 The Slack Post is a single text box, but we will usually have multiple readings.
 Therefore, you should format your readings as